aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/get-files-list/_index.md

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/FolderController/GetFilesList) defines a publicly accessible programming interface that enables REST interactions directly from a web browser, facilitating easy integration and testing.

-## Excel API SDK
+## Aspose.Cells Cloud API SDK

-Utilizing an SDK is the optimal approach to accelerate your development process.
-An SDK manages low‑level details, allowing you to concentrate on your project tasks.
+Using an SDK accelerates development by handling low‑level details, allowing you to focus on your project.
 For a complete list of Aspose.Cells Cloud SDKs, please visit the [GitHub repository](https://github.com/aspose-cells-cloud).

 The following code examples illustrate how to invoke Aspose.Cells web services using various SDKs: